hanhanwu/Hanhan_Data_Science_Resources2/README.md

   * Also because of the biased probability some classifiers can return, calibration also serve as a postprocessing method after classification to reduce the prediction bias.
   * My code & description: https://github.com/hanhanwu/Hanhan_Data_Science_Resources2/blob/master/about_calibration.ipynb
     * Part 1 - Compare the calibration of multiple classifiers
+      * If the plot is closer to the diagonal, the higher accuracy the model has.
+Sometimes you cannot tell which model is better through plot so added Brier score in the code.
       * We use Brier score as the evaluation, lower Brier, more accurate, better calibrated predictions.
 We can also see whether each classifier push the values towards to 0 or 1, or push away from them.
     * Part 2 - Calibration as classification post-processing
       * We use naive bayesian as the base model, comapred without calibration, with sigmoid calibration and with non-paramatric isotonic calibration.